 The state comment period began on January 12, 2017 and continued through February 13, 2017.
-Ecology received one comment letter from Washington Department of Natural Resources (WDNR) with recommended policy language identifying the need to consult with WDNR if projects occur in areas with state-owned aquatic lands.
-The city provided a response on March 24, 2017 noting WDNR is notified about projects through Sepa.
+Ecology received one comment letter from Washington Department of Natural Resources (DNR) with recommended policy language identifying the need to consult with DNR if projects occur in areas with state-owned aquatic lands.
+The city provided a response to these comments on February 24, 2017 agreeing to the proposed language which has been added as a recommended change.